 We don’t have that many to boast in England, so it’s always lovely to be able to visit some when you get the opportunity.

-I was really surprised to find out that Rydal has it’s very own waterfall.
-Not only that but it’s one of the top rated pretty falls you can visit in the National Park too.
+I was really surprised to find out that Rydal has its very own waterfall.
+Not only that but it’s one of the top-rated waterfalls you can visit in the Lake District National Park too.

-Rydal Waterfall sits on the grounds of Rydal Hall and is just beyond “The Grot” that was built by Sir Daniel Fleming in 1668.
+Rydal Waterfall sits on the grounds of Rydal Hall and is just beyond “The Grot” which was built by Sir Daniel Fleming in 1668.